ratboy666/qjs-ffi/README.md

 *   "string" ("pointer", for JavaScript string)
 *   "buffer" ("pointer", for ArrayBuffer)

-Since fficall converts JavaScript strings into a pointer to the string data, "string" can be used as a parameter type to indicate that this is the intended behaviour (call with a C string constant).
+Since call converts JavaScript strings into a pointer to the string data, "string" can be used as a parameter type to indicate that this is the intended behaviour (call with a C string constant).

 ## Default Function Pointer ##
-If a null is passed as the function pointer to ffidefine, ffidefine will convert the null into a pointer to the following C function.
+If a null is passed as the function pointer to define, define will convert the null into a pointer to the following C function.
 This will display "dummy function in ffi" on stderr when fficall is used.

 ```
     static int dummy_() {